 Vaccine reactions are rare.
 Risks of a serious reaction from a vaccine are minor compared to getting the actual disease.
-If you're concerned about an adverse event after your vaccine, learn how to report adverse events.
+If you have experienced an adverse event after your vaccine, learn how to report adverse events.

 For more details, visit reported side effects following COVID-19 vaccination in Canada.

 We know you want to be sure that COVID-19 vaccines are safe.
-To help you decide if the vaccine is right for you, watch Dr Hirji's video where he answers questions about safety of the vaccines.
+To help you decide if the vaccine is right for you, watch Dr. Hirji answer questions about vaccine safety.

 There is no COVID-19 virus in the vaccine.
 The vaccines teach your immune system how to recognize and fight the virus that causes COVID-19.